yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-1-setting-up-vuejs-project.md

 In this first tutorial, we will be covering exactly how you set up your development machine so that we can start working on our HackerNews clone.

-We'll get a basic VueJS up and running and we'll also cover how you can build our project so that you end up with files that are deployable to the likes of and S3 bucket, or a server that can serve your files.
+We'll get a basic VueJS application up and running and we'll also cover how you can build this simple project so that you end up with files that are deployable to the likes of and S3 bucket, or a server that can serve your files.

 ## Video Tutorial